cammip/tipcalc/README.md

 # tipcalc

-An app that knows how to calculate the tip on a dinner at a nice restaurant.
+An app that knows how to calculate tip